 - Plug-in your iPhone to charge, and you’ll see the battery percentage on the Lock screen.

-On devices that have a Home button such as the iPhone SE (2nd generation), iPhone 8 or earlier and iPad, you can opt to see the battery percentage in the status bar.
+On devices with a Home button such as the iPhone SE (2nd generation), iPhone 8 or earlier, and iPad, you can opt to see the battery percentage in the status bar.

 With iOS 14, you can add a battery widget to the iPhone home screen to keep an eye on the battery level.